TrACEr-Project/project-of-challenge-test-data/README.md

 ## Descriptions of the codes under the folder 'code for the simulated data'

-*  The file named 'CP_fulldata.m' is an example code for modeling the full-dynamic data with CP model using the tensor toolbox with multiple initialisations
+*  The file named 'CP_fulldata.m' is an example code for modeling the full-dynamic (noisy/noiseless) data with the CP model using the tensor toolbox with multiple initialisations

 *  The file named 'CP_subtractT0.m' is an example code for modeling the T0-corrected data with CP model using the tensor toolbox with multiple initialisations